-This form should be completed when someone knows, suspects, or receives information that the health or safety of a minor, defined under Massachusetts law as an individual under the age of 18, may be at risk.
+This Report Form should always be completed when someone knows, suspects, or receives information that the health or safety of a minor* participating in any BU-sponsored or affiliated program/activity may be at risk (including suspected abuse or neglect).
 Concerns may include a specific incident that occurred on/off campus, a suspicion of abuse or neglect, or a suspicion that a minor may be a threat to himself/herself or to others.

 Who Is Required to Report Concerns of Child Safety?

 - Any University faculty, staff, student, or volunteer participating in a University activity

 - Any owner/operator, employee, volunteer, or agent of a third-party program